 Bladder stones are various combinations of minerals found in urine, most often as the result of a urinary tract infection (UTI).
 Struvite stones are the most common.
-These stones are formed by multiple crystals of the combined minerals of Magnesium, Ammonium and Phosphate.
-Since treatment and future prevention is based on the type of bladder stone, it is important to determine which type of stone your dog has.
-This is typically done by sending a specimen of the stone to a specialty lab for analysis.
+These stones are formed by multiple crystals of the combined minerals of magnesium, ammonium, and phosphate.
+Since treatment and prevention methods are based on the type of bladder stone, it is important to first determine which type of stone your dog has: This is typically done by sending a specimen of the stone to a specialty lab for analysis.

-- Dogs breeds more susceptible to struvite stones are the Miniature Schnauzer, Shih Tzu, Yorkshire Terrier, Labrador Retriever and the Dachshund.
+- Dogs breeds more susceptible to struvite stones are the Miniature Schnauzer, Shih Tzu, Yorkshire Terrier, Labrador Retriever, and Dachshund.

 Symptoms of a Urinary Tract Infection in Dogs

 Many dogs easily handle mild cases of UTIs and never give any indication to their owners of having one.
 This is why UTIs are often not detected in the early stages.
 However, since struvite stones are rarely formed without the presence of a UTI, it is important to know the signs of a bladder infection so your dog can be treated by a veterinarian and placed on an appropriate antibiotic before struvite stones develop.

 - One of the first noticeable signs of a UTI is excessive drinking.
 Is your dog drinking more water than normal?